powsybl/powsybl-open-rao/docs/output-data/swe-cne/cnec-results.md

 - **mRID**: [ENTSO-E EICode](https://www.entsoe.eu/data/energy-identification-codes-eic/) of the area
 - **pTDF_Quantity.quantity**: value of the PTDF associated to the bidding zone for the critical network element
 > ⚠️  **NOTE**
-> This tag is currently not supported in FARAO, since the SWE CC process (only process to use the SWE CNE format)
+> This tag is currently not supported in OpenRAO, since the SWE CC process (only process to use the SWE CNE format)
 > does not optimise relative margins

 ##### Measurements